Wheest/arxiv-llm/README.md

 - The questions being asked are not very deep
 - There is not a way right now to select the LLM that is being used
 - It would be good if we could save the semantic embeddings of the papers to disk, which would reduce inference time
+- Right now it only reads LaTeX but many papers are just PDF.
+Should use pandoc or something to cover the PDF case